Going from a Representative Agent to Counterfactuals in Combinatorial Choice: Model Description and Related Literature

-\end{lemma} MDM has been shown to exhibit good empirical performance in various applications, such as traffic assignment \citep{ahipacsaouglu2019distributionally}, product pricing \citep{zhenzhen,liu2022product}, assortment planing \citep{sun2020unified}.
+\end{lemma} Thus, by letting $c_j(x_j) = -\int_{1-x_j}^{1} F_j^{-1}(t)$ for all $j\in [n]$, the s-RAM and MDM can be seen as equivalent to each other.
+Consequently, the broad range of applications studied for MDM also apply to s-RAM.
+In particular, MDM has been shown to exhibit good empirical performance in various applications, such as traffic assignment \citep{ahipacsaouglu2019distributionally}, product pricing \citep{zhenzhen,liu2022product}, assortment planing \citep{sun2020unified}.
 The formulation of MDM has also become useful in deriving prophet inequalities for Bayesian online selection problems (see \citealt{feldman2021online}) and solving smoothed optimal transport formulations (see \citealt{tacskesen2022semi}).
-By letting $c_j(x_j) = -\int_{1-x_j}^{1} F_j^{-1}(t)$ for all $j\in [n]$, the S-RAM and MDM are equivalent to each other.

-\section{Step 1: Checking S-RAM Representability to The Data}
+\section{Step 1: Checking s-RAM Representability to The Data}

-In this section, we develop the necessary and sufficient conditions for the observed data given by a collection of historical 0-1 polytopes that are representable by S-RAM.
+In this section, we develop the necessary and sufficient conditions for the observed data given by a collection of historical 0-1 polytopes that are representable by s-RAM.
 This serves as the foundation for Step 1 of the the workflow in Figure ~\ref{fig:flowchat}.